eugeneware/firedup/README.md

 # firedup

-An implementation of firebase based on leveldb/levelup.
+A node.js implementation of firebase based on leveldb/levelup.